osg-htc/docs/docs/submit/install-ospool-ap.md

 Scheduling a Planning Consultation
 ----------------------------------

-Before participating in the OSG, either as a computational resource contributor or consumer, we ask that you [contact us](mailto:help@osg-htc.org) to set up a consultation.
+Before participating in the OSG, either as a computational capacity contributor or consumer, we ask that you [contact us](mailto:help@osg-htc.org) to set up a consultation.
-During this consultation, OSG staff will introduce you and your team to the OSG and develop a plan to meet your resource contribution and/or research goals.
+During this consultation, OSG staff will introduce you and your team to the OSG and develop a plan to meet your capacity contribution and/or research goals.